Other Places to Visit

 The bottom line of running a successful business is to make all your dollars count.
 Cutting back unnecessary energy use keeps hard-earned money in your pocket.
-This is especially important now as Californians face more critical energy shortages and the possibility of rolling blackouts.

 Here are many ideas, including some you can put to work in minutes at no cost to you to good energy saving investments when you are ready to replace equipment or do remodeling.